NLP-classification/inflation_nlp_classification/README.md

 ### Modeling
 #### Baseline:
-'Other' with an accuracy on validate of 42.12%
+'Other' with an accuracy on train of 42.12%

 #### Best Model:
-Bag of Words Random Forest with a max depth of 11 and an accuracy on validate of 72.95%
+Random Forest TD-IDF with max depth of 4 and an accuracty on validate of 59.53

 #### Test:
-Bag of Words Random Forest with a max depth of 11 and an accuracy of %
+Random Forest TD-IDF with max depth of 4 and an accuracty on test of 51.43%

 #  Recommendations and Future Work

-- combine model with models that predict changes in temperature and rainfall to get a more accurate predictions

-- regulate water usage to minimize use of limited water resources

-- invest in salt-water conversion to fresh water
+- adjust stop words to remove the words 'data' and 'inflation' to try and get more specific and unique wording for each language
+- try different classification models such as KNN
+- try unsupervised learning to see if there are any new insights into the different groupings of data

-# Detailed Project Plan-do we need this?
+# Detailed Project Plan

+- Friday
+    - finish acquiring data

+- Tuesday
+    - prepare and explore data

+Wednesday
+    - modeling, readme, slides

+Thursday
+    - add comments and practice presentation
+    - turn in by 14:30